Pets Assisting with Healing (PAWH) volunteer program

 Support From our Associations

 Children’s Minnesota is grateful for the generous support that the Children’s Hospital Association (CHA) and Children’s Association – Minneapolis have given to the PAWH program.
-Whether volunteering their time to create custom scarves for each pet volunteer, donating funds to support the program or becoming certified PAWH volunteers themselves, these amazing groups of women help make pet therapy available for every child during their visit to Children’s.
+Whether volunteering their time to create custom scarves for each pet volunteer, donating funds to support the program or becoming certified PAWH volunteers themselves, these amazing groups help make pet therapy available for every child during their visit to Children’s.

 Stories about PAWH at Children’s